We tested all the most popular UHS-I and UHS-II memory cards in-camera to find out how each card performed and which cards were the fastest.

 If you’re having some issues with your memory cards, here is a list of a few things that could be your problem.

 - Sometimes cards are just bad.
-You can usually get them replaced without hassle and many have really good warranties.Â
+You can usually get them replaced without hassle and many have really good warranties.

 - There are a lot of counterfeit cards out there.
-If you bought of Ebay, chances are you got duped.
+If you bought of eBay, chances are you got duped.
 Stick with BHphoto, Adorama, Amazon or other trusted stores.

 - Make sure the cards and connection pins are all clean and undamaged.

-What Size Memory Card Should I Get, 32GB or 64GB or 128GB?
+What Size Memory Card Should I Get, 32GB 64GB, or 128GB?

 I use 32GB cards if I’m just shooting photos casually and I rarely fill the cards.
 If I’m shooting photos with some videos here and there, I’ll need a 64GB card.